adeabujade/Company-Topology/README.md

 <p align="center">
 </p>

-<h1>Cisco Packet Tracer |  Hotel Topology<h1>
+<h1>Cisco Packet Tracer |  Company Topology<h1>

-This project focuses on designing a functional and efficient network for a three-story hotel using Cisco Packet Tracer.
-The network will support both business operations and guest services while ensuring scalability, security, and ease of management.
-Each floor has distinct departments that need tailored connectivity and configurations based on their specific needs.
+This report outlines the design and implementation of a hierarchical network topology to support a new three-floor building.
+The network will ensure redundancy, scalability, and efficient communication across departments while maintaining robust security.
+The design also includes integration with two ISPs for internet connectivity and redundancy.

 <h2>Environments and Technologies Used</h2>